Are you searching for things to do in Guatemala City?

 The ruins are normally quite busy, so be ready to meet up with some other people coming to visit.

-Just be aware that there are some pretty steep areas and drops in the ruins, too, so always be sure of where you are walking – and listen to your tour guide!
+Be aware that there are some steep areas and drops in the ruins, too, so be sure of where you are walking – and listen to your tour guide!

 Where to Stay in Guatemala city